kostasdak/gomvc/README.md

 * Flexibility and Customization
 * Models with many features and ready easy to use functions
 * Controlles with simple yet powerful http handling
-* Ability to attach our own functions to Controlles http handling
+* Ability to attach our own functions to Controlles for http handling
 * Embeded info log and server error handling
+* Many examples to cover almost every case.

 ## Installation